Meet Our People

 Evans earned an M.B.A. from the Kellogg School of Management at Northwestern University and a B.S. in business administration from the University of North Carolina at Chapel Hill.
 She grew up in Dallas, Texas, and she has lived in North Carolina, New York, Los Angeles, San Francisco and Chicago.

-As senior dean of Relay New Orleans, Jennifer Francis oversees all aspects of teacher training in New Orleans.
+As senior dean of Relay New Orleans, Dr. Jennifer Francis oversees all aspects of teacher training in New Orleans.
 For more than ten years, Francis has been committed to closing the opportunity gap in public education.
 As a native of Chicago and alumna of Chicago Public Schools, she believes that public schools in America can be positively life-altering institutions for students and families — but only if they are staffed with dedicated and results-driven teachers and leaders.

 Francis has taught in several states and previously worked with Teach For America and TNTP to train and support teachers.
 Before launching the New Orleans campus in 2013, she served as the principal of West Gary Lighthouse College Prep Academy in Gary, Indiana.
 During her tenure, students’ class-failure rates dropped 40 percent and parent participation rose more than 80 percent.